WilkThomas/Softwater-Development/README.md

 ## Link to GitHub Pages Project Site
 This is a [link to the project site](https://wilkthomas.github.io/Softwater-Development/)
 ## Instructions for Running
 The app is developed in R using RStudio.
 Using RStudio, open the project doing Open Project and navigating to the project file in the SoftwaterDevelopment directory.
 The app is split up into several different file: app.R, ui.R, server.R, and tabs.R.
-To run the app, exclusivly use the app.R fule and in the consol of RStudio, run data <-  read.csv("USGSPWDBv2.3n.csv") to get the data into your enviroment.
-Then you can press the Run App button in RStudio near the top right.
+To run the app, you can access the web page at https://softwater-devolopment.shinyapps.io/softwaterdevelopment/.
 ## Description of Project for D0
 Demo 0 consisted of a basic GUI using Java Swing that parsed a CSV file based on some filters.
 Was used as a proof of concept.
 ## Description of Project for D1